 One of my key goals was performance, both in build times and runtime:

-• Fast builds: The hierarchical document structure is built once per page, then cached
+- Fast builds: The engine builds the hierarchical document structure once per page, then caches it

-• Pre-compiled patterns: All regex patterns are compiled once at startup
+- Pre-compiled patterns: The engine compiles all regex patterns once at startup

 On this site with 50+ posts and articles, a full build takes under 2 seconds.
 Incremental builds complete in milliseconds.